winwin1808/Score-quizzes-through-pictures/README.md

 ## **Libraries used in the code file:**

-import cv2,
+import cv2/
-import pandas as pd,
+import pandas as pd/
-import glob,
+import glob/
 import imutils,
 import numpy as np,
 import os.path,